paul1956/CareLink/README.md

 - 10/23/2022

 ## What's New in this release
 New 3.5.7.0
+- Hightlight when insulin flow is blocked, less insulin is delevered
 - Add Additional message translations.
 - Spelling errors fixed througout
 - Change update frequency to 1 minute
 - Internal items

     -    All Tables converted to DataGridView to improve performance
     -    Create record for all pump objects allowing future improvement
     -    Code more resilient to new unexpected keys

 New 3.5.6.11
 -   Fix crash on 780G Issue #25
 -   Lots of code cleanup
 -   Create more pump objects